jjsch-dev/filament_dryer_rp2040/README.md

 - A full filament spool is used because it modifies the air flow

 When running the auto tune, it is expected that the system reaches a stable temperature without oscillations or overheating.
-Below is a graph with an unsynchronized system (left) and a synchronized one (right).
+Below is a graph with an unsynchronized system.
 It can be seen that the unsynchronized system tends to rise very fast in temperature and exceed 80°C when removing box lid.
 On other hand, synchronized system maintains a more constant and controlled temperature.

 ![alt text](images/plot_tune_off_open.png)